-Climbing rose trees are special and you can’t prune them like more conventional rose trees.
+Climbing rose trees are special and you can’t prune them like you would conventional rose trees.

 The pruning of a climbing rose tree must help the rose bush climb further on its support structure, while maximizing blooming.